douglasb78/MCFoodRegen/README.md

 1. In the "target" folder you'll have a file named "MCFoodRegen-1.0-SNAPSHOT.jar" after compiling the project with Maven.
 2. Extract it to your server plugins' folder.
 3. Start the server.

+* If you don't want to compile, you can also download pre-compiled artifacts by [clicking here](https://github.com/SigmaRS/MCFoodRegen/releases).

 ## Built With